 Christine Elliott, Minister of Health

-Ontario’s Community Epilepsy Agencies provide a valuable contribution to our healthcare system, reducing unnecessary hospital use, saving the healthcare system money, and improving quality of life through education programs.
-Support programs assist those individuals and families who have longer-term or complex needs, such as living with epilepsy and autism or mental health issues.
+Ontario’s Community Epilepsy Agencies make a valuable contribution to our healthcare system, reducing unnecessary hospital use, saving the healthcare system money, and improving quality of life through education programs.
+Support programs assist those individuals and families who have longer-term or complex needs, such as mental health issues.

 By funding epilepsy education and support programs, the provincial government can improve the quality of epilepsy care and reduce healthcare usage and costs:

 · epilepsy education programs can help take pressure off hospitals while they clear the COVID-19 backlog by reducing thousands of unnecessary Emergency Department visits and admissions.

 · specialized mental health services that can be delivered remotely mean people with epilepsy in all parts of Ontario can access the support they need.

 · the savings in reduced hospital, ambulance, and other healthcare costs will more than pay for the cost of funding these programs; an investment of $2.8 million per year, for four years, to fund programs at Ontario’s Community Epilepsy Agencies will not only pay for itself in reduced healthcare costs but will produce an additional $9.7 million in net savings by 2025.